PallottaEnrico/VideoSpeechDenoiser/README.md

 # Video Speech Denoiser

-This repo contains a Python script that denoises over speeched voice of mp4 files.
+This repo contains a Python script that denoises speeched voice of mp4 files.
 The script extracts the audio from the video, it divides it into segments and uses the trained model of [DeepFilterNet](https://github.com/Rikorose/DeepFilterNet) to denoise the audio track, then it reverses the process.
 It is useful since most hardware cannot process the entire audio using DeepFilterNet.

 ## Installation